adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 [33log] - #5phase-investigation:
 ran utils.spec.ts playtest
 |
 Next, let's write a quick smoke-test to confirm our new text-fallback actually fires and returns definitions for our repro fixtures—in other words, rerun civet-definition.spec.ts (or add a focused test) and assert that even without the AST scan it still finds the right symbol.
-Once that's green, we can mark item 7 done and then move on to the deeper mapping-chain fix so TS lands directly on the identifier token.
+Once that's green, we can mark item 7 done and then move on to the deeper mapping-chain fix so TS lands directly on the identifier.

 [32log] - #5phase-investigation
 Ran repro harness on `unbraced-function.svelte` and `indent-arrow.svelte`: raw svelte2tsx and chained mappings both land on the correct TSX positions; initial TypeScript `getDefinitionAtPosition` lands on a `StringLiteral`, and our nearest‐identifier fallback successfully finds the proper symbol definitions (#repro #mapping #fallback).

 [31]
 8. [x] -**Hover provider**
    • `packages/language-server/src/plugins/civet/features/CivetHoverProvider.ts`
    – All hover fixtures now pass, including indent-arrow, unbraced-function, and template hovers (#civet-hover.spec.ts).

 4. [x] -**Snapshot mapper init**
    • `packages/language-server/src/plugins/typescript/DocumentSnapshot.ts`
    – Snapshot mapper now correctly handles indent-arrow diagnostics mapping (verified by passing indent-arrow diagnostic test).

 We've verified